 Of the three languages, Python is probably the easiest to learn.
 It’s a classic high-level language, meaning its syntax tends to be more readable than anything written in a low-level language, even for a total beginner.
-This is great if you’ve never written code before and just want something with a gentle learning curve.
+This is great if you’ve never written code before and just want some beginner-level programming with a gentle learning curve.

 But Python is also exceptionally powerful.
 There’s no way it could be used for scientific computing, high-end graphics, or artificial intelligence without packing a serious punch.

 What Is Java (and How Is it Unique?)

 It’s often claimed that Java is the most widespread programming language of all time.
 Further supports the argument that every programmer should learn Java.
 Having been released in 1996, it’s also one of the languages with the longest time in use.
 What this means for someone new to the language is that you can expect many of the kinks have been worked out long ago, leaving you a stable tool to work with.

 Java is famously platform-independent.
 Its code doesn’t rely on any underlying architecture, which has no doubt contributed a great deal to Java’s flexibility and extensibility.

-Like Python it’s object-oriented, which can make writing maintainable code much easier.
-And Java also supports automatic garbage collection and memory management, reducing the number of things the programmer has to handle directly.
+Like Python, Java is object-oriented, which can make writing maintainable code much easier.
+Also, Java supports automatic garbage collection and memory management, reducing the number of things the programmer has to handle directly.

 What Is C++ (and How Is it Unique?)